stardothosting/shift8-security/README.md

 # Shift8 Security
 * Contributors: shift8
 * Donate link: https://www.shift8web.ca
-* Tags: security, probe, scan, wpscan, block wpscan, block scan, scanner block, block probe
+* Tags: security, probe, scan, wpscan, block wpscan, block scan, scanner block, block probe, 2fa, FreeOTP, FOTP
 * Requires at least: 3.0.1
 * Tested up to: 5.0
 * Stable tag: 1.05
 * License: GPLv3
 * License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Plugin that implements several security measures to block, obfuscate or otherwise make more difficult for probes and automated scanners to enumerate plugins and expose any unforeseen vulnerabilities as a result.
+Plugin that implements several measures to generally improve the security of your Wordpress site.
+At this point security scan obfuscation of core Wordpress versions as well as plugin version enumeration are implemented.

 ## Want to see the plugin in action?